MdeVillefort/time-since/README.md

 # Time Since

-Program to display time elapsed since configured date and time in a borderless window.
+Program to display time elapsed since configured date and time in the terminal or system tray.